Build Your Medical or Dental Clinic Without Becoming a Project Manager

 For a busy owner, the real problem is not just that the process is fragmented.
 It is that the owner often becomes the one absorbing the consequences — sorting out conflicting answers, chasing clarity, and carrying the stress when pricing or timelines move.
 This is especially relevant in dental projects, where equipment-led planning and bid-shopping can separate critical decisions from the team ultimately responsible for building the clinic.

-This is especially common when construction is treated like a commodity—something to shop only after the “important” planning is done.
+That pattern gets worse when construction is treated like a commodity—something to shop only after the “important” planning is done.
 But clinic construction affects how well pricing holds, how quickly issues get resolved, how clearly progress is communicated, and how much risk gets pushed back onto the owner once work begins.

 LCM is built around a different model: single point of responsibility, integrated planning, and cost clarity before commitment.